heidelgram/HGSimpleCorpusNetwork/README.md

 # Introduction
-This tool can be used to do batch frequency analysis on corrupted corpus data.
-Given a set of search terms and a set of text files, the script will generate an adjacency matrix, a gexf file, and a graphml file linking the search terms to the texts.
+HGSimpleCorpusNetwork can be used to do batch frequency analysis on corrupted corpus data.
+Given a set of search terms and a set of text files, the script will generate an adjacency matrix (term-document matrix), a gexf file, and a graphml file linking the search terms to the texts.

 ![Functionality](documentation/functionality-I.png)

-In order to account for corrupted data (i.e. ocr-corrupted data), the search algorithm supports levenshtein distances and gestalt pattern matching in order to also recognize similar (i.e. distorted) tokens.
+In order to account for corrupted data (i.e. OCR corrupted data), the search algorithm supports Levenshtein distances and gestalt pattern matching to also recognize similar (i.e. distorted) tokens.
 For example, the algorithm is able to recognize _do1or_* as _dolor_.
-This enables fairly accurate frequency estimates, even when dealing with highly corrupted data.
+This allows for fairly accurate frequency estimates, even when dealing with highly corrupted data.

 # Requirements
 * Python 2.x